PROFILE

 neighbors is increasing, as evidenced by the

-conclusion of an EPA with Singapore, and its
+conclusion of an EPA with Singapore and the

 U.S.-JAPAN RELATIONS